Rocket Ranger: Reception

-Computer Gaming World had high praise for the game, saying "it blends action and strategy nicely and supports an entertaining game with wonderful graphics and sound".
-However, the lack of a save-game feature made the game frustrating to play.
+Computer Gaming World stated that "Playing Rocket Ranger is like living the experience of the old serials".
+The magazine praised the Amiga version's graphics and sound, but wished for a save-game feature because of its high difficulty and possibility of the game becoming unwinnable from random events.
 Compute! praised the MS-DOS version's EGA and Tandy graphics, and Orson Scott Card in the magazine favorably cited the game's use of a variety of perspectives, interactive arcade sequences, and "delightful hokum" like the code wheel.